mecid/mecid.github.io/_posts/2020-10-22-the-magic-of-redacted-modifier-in-swiftui.md

 }
 ```

-Let's create a sample data that we can use to preview our RepoView.
+Let's create a sample data that we can use to preview our *RepoView*.

 ```swift
 extension Repo {